LaVar Ball: Vytautas Prienai–Birštonas

 After his sons LaMelo and LiAngelo began playing with the Lithuanian team Vytautas Prienai–Birštonas in January 2018, Ball began multiple business endeavors involving the team and Big Baller Brand.
 Immediately following the Ball brothers' arrival in Lithuania, Vytautas withdrew from the Baltic Basketball League (BBL) and instead created a five-game exhibition series to showcase the Ball brothers, known as the Big Baller Brand Challenge Games.
 The event took place from January 9 through January 29 and games were live streamed through Facebook.
 The games were noted for their heavy advertisement of Big Baller Brand, with Business Insider commenting that the company was "the real star of the show."
+LaVar also was an assistant coach during the fourth game of the Big Baller Brand Challenge Games for the Vytautas Prienai–Birštonas on January 23, 2018, and was named head coach for the final game of the event five days later.
+He later coached Vytautas once again for the Big Baller Brand International Tournament, as well as a couple other exhibition games against other international teams.
 Shortly after the Ball brothers began playing professionally, LaVar Ball reportedly gave "a lot of money" to Vytautas to help it pay off its debts, which allowed the Big Baller Brand to officially become the team's main sponsor during the season, which was reported later on to be around 100,000 Euros.
 Ball also expressed his love for the nation of Lithuania, noting that everything about it is pure, starting from the people onward.